pvondrlik/DecisionTree/README.md

-## 5. Probems and Troubleshootings
+## 5. Problems and Troubleshootings

 #### Problems with data and (not optimal) solutions
 Some Problems occur when working with DecisionTrees.